10 of the Best Poems about Lost Love and Breaking Up

 Vicki Feaver, ‘Coat’.
 This short poem likens the departed lover to a coat, which the poet longed to throw off and be free of – until, that is, she actually did cast it aside.
 Now, she only feels the cold…

 What do you think is the best poem about lost or hopeless love?
 What are the most moving and powerful breaking-up poems?
-Continue to explore classic poetry with these great poems about unrequited love, these non-sentimental poems for weddings, and these fine religious poems.
+Continue to explore classic poetry with our pick of Valentine’s Day poems, these great poems about unrequited love, these non-sentimental poems for weddings, and these fine religious poems.
 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market (we offer our pick of the best poetry anthologies here).

 Image (top): Portrait of Sir Thomas Wyatt by Hans Holbein, published by J. Chamberlain in 1812, Wikimedia Commons.
 Image (bottom): Edward Thomas in c.
 1905, from the Hutton/Stringer Archive; Wikimedia Commons.